Application API Tokens

 If a token has expired, is no longer needed or is thought to have been compromised, you may permanently delete it by:

 Delete Application Tokenbutton on the token’s detail page

-To learn more about using API tokens with our REST API, check out the various Losant REST client libraries.
+To learn more about using API tokens with our REST API, check out the various Losant REST client libraries and the Losant CLI.